-“I worked a double shift at the warehouse.
-Came home and fell asleep on the couch with my clothes on.
-Now I’m standing here at two a.m.
-What do you expect?”
 Robert scowled.
+“What do you expect?
+I worked a double shift at Walmart; came home and fell asleep on the couch with my clothes on.
+Now, I’m standing out here in the freezing cold at two in the morning.”

-“Have you packed everything you need?
-I hope there’s room in the jeep for all your stuff?”
-Steven replied.
+“Have you packed everything you need?”
+Steven mocked.
+“I hope there’s room in the Jeep for all your stuff?”

 “Up,” he said.

 The dog jumped into the back of the Jeep and circled around like she chased her tail.
 She found a soft spot and plopped down on top of the hunting gear.

 “It’s a long drive to Duchesne, Utah,” Steven said.
 “I don’t like the road we’re driving on with its long isolated stretches.
 I also dislike the weather forecast.
 It looks like it’s going to snow.”